VasileiosMalt/DITL/README.md

 - Slide a number, flip a boolean, rewrite an entire system prompt
 - Save changes directly to source — no copy-paste, no hunting for the right file
 - See a full history of every tweak you made and what changed
+- Run tests, re-toggle parameters, re-run as many times as you want until there is great success!

 No config files.
 No SDK.
 Just open your project folder and start tuning.